rodelcabs/backend_exam/README.md

 run `$ npm install` for installation.

 #### Database:
 For the database, create a database named `backend_exam`.
 I uploaded the .env file so you can use it for database config just change the `HOST`, `USER`, and `PASSWORD`.
-The `SECRET_KEY` I generate for session is already there, also uploading .env file in github is not recommended but I uploaded it for your convinience.
+The `SECRET_KEY` I generate for session is already there, also uploading .env file in github is not recommended but I uploaded it for your reference.

 #### Startup:
 - `$ npm run dev` - to run in your machinge (development environment)